OCamlverse/ocamlverse.github.io/content/future_ocaml.md

 it preserves type abstraction.
 While the community eagerly awaits this solution, its implementation appears to be years away currently.
 To see how complicated the solution is, see [this response](https://discuss.ocaml.org/t/modular-implicits/144/18).
+You can follow some of the work that is taking place [here](https://github.com/lpw25/implicits-module-system).